How Can You Relieve Text Neck Syndrome?

 Do this every few hours while working or scrolling.

-2. Neck Side Stretch
+2. How to Do a Neck Side Stretch

 • Sit on a chair or stand upright.